bafflingbits/graph_n4_solution/README.md

-while it means that amoung the edge weights `w0111`, `w0211`, `w0311`, at least one must be zero (ie. in any solution, at least one of those edges cannot be in the graph), it *also* means (after considering the symmetry) that there cannot be a 3-star of monochrome edges (of any color, and centered on any node).
+while it means that amoung the edge weights `w0111`, `w0211`, `w0311`, at least one must be zero (ie. in any solution, at least one of those edges cannot be in the graph), it *also* means (after considering the symmetry) that there cannot be a 3-star of monochrome edges (of any color, centered on any node).

 # Calculation results